Skip to contentHome

 What programming languages and frameworks does Lokesh Saini use?+

-Lokesh writes production code in Flutter/Dart, React, Next.js, TypeScript, and HTML/CSS.
+Lokesh writes production code in Flutter/Dart and HTML/CSS/JavaScript, and prototypes in React, Next.js, and TypeScript through AI-assisted workflows.
 He has experience with BLE (Bluetooth Low Energy) hardware integration, NFC encoding, CI/CD pipelines (Codemagic, GitHub Actions), and automated testing.
 He has shipped apps to the App Store and Google Play with hundreds of commits and comprehensive test coverage.

 What is Lokesh's tech stack?+